General Motors Assembly Expansions FORT WAYNE, IN

-Shambaugh & Son (Shambaugh) has been contracted by General Motors (GM) for multiple expansion projects at their truck and bus assembly plant in Fort Wayne, IN.
-Throughout the expansions, Shambaugh provided high-end, value-engineering solutions, aimed at reducing plant emissions and improving energy efficiency.
+General Motors (GM) contracted Shambaugh for multiple expansion projects at their truck and bus assembly plant in Fort Wayne, IN.
+Throughout the expansions, Shambaugh provided high-end, value-engineering solutions aimed at reducing plant emissions and improving energy efficiency.
 Over 300,000 electrical labor hours of work--across an area of over 4.6 million square feet--was performed during these projects.

-In order to continue producing high-quality, industry-leading vehicles, GM determined it needed to perform multiple expansion projects at their Allen County facility, including significant electrical and mechanical upgrades.
-GM’s goal was to increase productivity and incorporate cutting-edge technologies, which would require a professional team with significant experience working in the automotive industry.
+GM determined it needed to perform multiple expansion projects at Fort Wayne Assembly, including significant electrical upgrades.
+GM’s goal was to increase productivity and incorporate cutting-edge technologies.

 - Medium- and low-voltage power distribution